IBM-Cloud/cf-deployment-tracker-client-swift/README.md

 ![Deployment badge example](badge.png "Deployment Badge")

 ## Swift version
-The 0.1.x release was tested on OS X and Linux using the Swift `DEVELOPMENT-SNAPSHOT-2016-06-20-a` binaries.
-You can download this version of the Swift binaries by following this [link](https://swift.org/download/).
+- The 0.1.x releases were tested on OS X and Linux using the Swift `DEVELOPMENT-SNAPSHOT-2016-06-20-a` binaries.

+You can download different versions of the Swift binaries by following this [link](https://swift.org/download/).

 ## To Use
 1. To leverage the cf-deployment-tracker-client-swift package in your Swift application, you should specify a dependency for it in your `Package.swift` file: